shubham-kumar012/source-thread/README.md

 **NOTE:** Create a .env file inside frontend/ before running React-Vite.(Instruction are in the backend README.md file)

 ---
+# Media Handling (Cloudinary)

+All blog images and banners are uploaded automatically to Cloudinary using Strapi’s upload provider.

 ---
 ## Author🙋‍♂️